A Fine Old Japanese Jizō Bosatsu Buddha of Compassion Edo Period 19th Century Japan

-A Fine Old Japanese Wood Statue of the Jizō Bosatsu or Buddha of Compassion from the Edo Period 19th Century Japan
+A Fine Old Japanese Jizō Bosatsu Buddha of Compassion from the Edo Period 19th Century Japan

 Jizō Bosatsu is an enlightened being who, out of compassion, has chosen to lead others along the Buddhist path.
 In Japan, he is best known for protecting children and travellers.
 Jizō’s compassionate presence illuminates the righteous way, and he saves from harm those who call out to him.